May 19, 2025

 What Will the Report Show?

-The EICR will highlight:
+The EICR outlines:

-• Any observed damage or deterioration
+• Any damage, deterioration or defects

 Keeping Things Simple